-- The thread will block while waiting for synchronous call wc.DownloadString(...) - The new wc.AsyncDownloadString(...) is asynchronous - Will send a web request - Will release the calling thread - When a response arrives, it will continue computation (maybe on a different thread) - So can have many more active requests than there are threads - Very bad to have more than 1,000 threads - But 50,000 async concurrent requests is fine
+- The thread will block while waiting for synchronous call wc.DownloadString(...) - Better use wc.AsyncDownloadString(...) which is asynchronous - Will send a web request - Will release the calling thread - When a response arrives, it will continue computation (maybe on a different thread) - So can have many more active requests than there are threads - Very bad to have more than 500 threads - But 50,000 async concurrent requests is fine